 FDIST

-The FDIST function in Excel is used to calculate the two-tailed F probability density function.
-It is commonly employed in statistical analysis to determine the probability of a specific F-statistic occurring in a F-test.
+The FDIST function calculates the two-tailed F probability density function.
+It is used in statistical analysis to find the probability of a specific F-statistic in an F-test.

 Syntax 🔗